rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 }
 ```

-What we just did there was add a couple functions to control our cardano-service and cardano-submit without having to type out
+What we just did there was added a couple functions to control our cardano-service and cardano-submit without having to type out

 > > sudo systemctl enable cardano-node.service
 > >